 A facelift is a surgical operation to tighten up and lift the face.
 Likewise a neck lift is an operation to quite simply lift and tighten up the skin in the neck.
 The process of aging involves the loss of skin tone and elasticity.
 This occurs naturally over time as well being influenced by factors such as exposure to ultraviolet radiation from the sun.
 With the effects of gravity, the facial and neck skin starts to droop.
 There is also loss and descent of facial fat, particularly in the cheeks.
 A facelift and/or neck lift looks to correct these changes.
 It can also be combined with other procedures such as a blepharoplasty and fat injections to achieve a more balanced and complete improvement to the face and neck.

-Facelift techniques that are available include a full facelift and a short scar facelift.
-The choice of facelift technique is dependent on the degree of correction required, whether the neck is an area of concern and degree of scarring that is acceptable.
+Facelift techniques that are available include a full facelift, a short scar facelift, 1 or 2 stitch facelifts and thread lifts.
+The choice of facelift technique is dependent on the degree of correction required as well as the degree of downtime and recovery period that is acceptable.
+Other factors which help to determine choice of facelift include if the neck is an area of concern and degree of scarring that is acceptable.
 This will be discussed with you at your consultation.